fubber/mini

 • Exact matches take precedence over wildcards

-• Captured values stored in $_GET[0], $_GET[1], etc. (left to right)
+• Captured values stored in $_GET[0], $_GET[1], etc. (right to left - nearest wildcard is [0])

 • Wildcards match single segments only (won't match across /)